-Once again, the best way to personalize inventory data in B2B eCommerce is to take it straight from the ERP, in real time.
+Once again, the best way to personalize inventory data in B2B eCommerce is to take it straight from SAP ERP, in real time.

 This is how Corevist Commerce works.
-Our solution acts as a window into your SAP system.
-We can display ATP/inventory availability in real time, personalized for each user—or suppress it entirely, if you prefer not to show inventory numbers.
+When it comes to stock availability, our solution acts as a window into your SAP system.
+We can display ATP/inventory availability in real time, personalized for each user—or suppress it entirely, if you prefer not to show inventory numbers in B2B eCommerce.

-If eCommerce is going to work for manufacturers, it needs to map the complex relationships by which products get bought and sold.
-Manufacturers need eCommerce to work for all kinds of users—Sales, Customer Service, and 3PL employees, not to mention customers.
+If B2B eCommerce is going to work for manufacturers, it needs to map the complex relationships by which products get bought and sold.
+Manufacturers need B2B eCommerce to work for all kinds of users—sales, customer service, and 3PL (3rd party logistics provider) employees, not to mention customers.
 It’s not enough to personalize the B2B eCommerce browsing experience.
 Every user needs access to personalized workflows that support their role within the transaction.

 This is especially true when it comes to multiple ship-to/sold-to mapping.
-If your current business processes allow users to place orders on behalf of multiple sold-tos, and/or choose multiple shipping locations for those orders, then your B2B eCommerce solution needs to support that personalization.
+If your current business processes allow users to place orders on behalf of multiple sold-tos, and if users can choose multiple shipping locations for those orders, then your B2B eCommerce solution needs to support that personalization.

 How to deliver personalized ship-to/sold-to selection